dougBelcher/100-days-of-code/log.md

 ### Day 15: 8 Jan 2019
 <!--- ##### (delete me or comment me out) --->

-**Today's Progress**: Spent time watching an SQL for Beginners vide on youtube.
+**Today's Progress**: Spent time watching an SQL for Beginners video on youtube.

-**Thoughts:** Yesterday felt like it was very long, spent over 12 hours at work, not complaining but when I got home I didn't have the energy or desire to get back to the the ES6.
+**Thoughts:** Yesterday felt like it was very long, spent over 12 hours at work, not complaining but when I got home I didn't have the energy or desire to get back to the ES6.
 Maybe tomorrow.

 <!--- **Link to work:** [Calculator App](http://www.example.com) --->

 ### Day 16: 9 Jan 2019
 <!--- ##### (delete me or comment me out) --->

-**Today's Progress**: Spent more time watching an SQL for Beginners vide on youtube.
+**Today's Progress**: Spent more time watching an SQL for Beginners video on youtube.

 **Thoughts:** It went really well today until I got home.
 Had a support call and the computer didn't work, the cell phone didn't work, the desk phone didn't work, and the tv sub was late. :) so much fun, but got it worked out.